Pandemic and Cyber Insurance

 Vice President, Charles J. Sellers & Co., Inc.

-In addition to all the other challenges that businesses have faced in 2020, cyber crime has been increasing, as cyber criminals have exploited vulnerabilities created by the Covid-19 pandemic.
-The pandemic has changed how many businesses, including medical practices, do business.
+In addition to all the other challenges that businesses continue to face in 2022, cyber crime has been increasing, as cyber criminals have exploited vulnerabilities created by the COVID-19 pandemic.
+The pandemic changed how many businesses, including professional practices, do business.
 More people are working from home, using home networks and sometimes personal devices, which tend to be less secure than dedicated office networks and equipment.
 We are all increasingly reliant on online communication tools, with people working from different locations and some face-to-face interactions limited.
 The use of telehealth services has grown exponentially since the pandemic started.
 All of these changes – resulting in more business taking place online -- translate into new opportunities for bad cyber actors.

-Some of these bad actors are taking advantage of pandemic-related anxiety, sending emails in which they pretend to be from a health authority like the CDC, or from a government loan program.
-The most common cyber threat that businesses face continues to be ransomware attacks, which are increasing in number and severity.
+A common cyber threat that businesses face is ransomware attacks, which are increasing in number and severity.
 In a ransomware attack, a cybercriminal introduces malicious software that blocks access to a computer system and demands a ransom for unblocking it.
 According to an insurance industry study, ransomware attacks grew by nearly 50 percent in the second quarter of 2020 (after the pandemic began) as compared to the first quarter.
-The amount of ransom demands is increasing, as is the average length of time it takes for a business to restore its systems and resume operations.
+The amount of ransom demanded is increasing, as is the average length of time it takes for a business to restore its systems and resume operations.

 There are many steps that a business can take to improve its security, including stepping up employee training, hardening IT defenses, and implementing security patches on a timely basis.
 It’s also an important time to purchase cyber insurance, if it isn’t already in place, and to review cyber coverage, if it is.
 (In a recent survey by Travelers Insurance, 51% of businesses surveyed reported having purchased a cyber insurance policy.)
 Cyber insurance packages together a broad range of coverages, including: